 The Upstream Insight

+In the standard model, a failed marketing experiment is a setback.
 In the autoresearch model, a failed experiment is just data.
 Discard.
 Loop.
-The cost of a failed experiment is small (one week, one content angle) and the information value is real.
-You now know that angle doesn't work, which is worth knowing.
+The cost is small and the information value is real.

 Form hypothesis.
 Run experiment.
 Keep or discard.
 Never stop.